 Firmly securing your security cameras to the walls using screws is another way of preventing them from being stolen.
 Do not use adhesive especially for outdoor cameras.

-When you choose the outdoor home security camera, you better choose screw-on type than magnetic.
+When you choose the outdoor home security camera, you better choose a screw-on type than a magnetic one.
 With a magnetic holder, anyone with a stick can easily knock them over.

 4. Be at Peace with your Neighbors